The importance of ventilation in the workplace.

 So, with all that considered, bringing fresh air into your workplace can improve both the physical health of employees, but also their mental health and their ability to focus.

-Good ventilation also ensures that any bacteria, viruses, or germs in the air are also filtered out, including the COVID-19 virus.
-That’s now an added benefit to making sure your workplace has good ventilation – it can contribute to minimising the risks of contracting COVID-19, allowing people to come back to work feeling safe.
+Good ventilation also ensures that any bacteria, viruses, or germs in the air are also filtered out, including common viruses.
+Good ventilation contributes towards minimising the risks of transmission in the workplace.

 But how do I ventilate my workplace?